Cloud computing demystified

 The glaring disadvantage is that if you don’t have a reliable enough internet connection (or none at all), your documents or the services are inaccessible.

 There are inherent risks and privacy/security implications associated with Cloud computing.
-Understand those risks and implications to determine whether Cloud computing is a good fit for you and your business.
+Understand those risks and implications to determine whether this is a good fit for you and your business.
 Questions you should ask are “How reliable is the company you are using as a cloud service provider?”, “What is their up-time guarantee?” and “What are their security measures in protecting your data?”
 Moving to a cloud based service is a big decision that should not be taken lightly.

 Here is a video that explains how it all works.
 It’s humorous, but it does get the point across.